Urban-Meteorology-Reading/UMEP-Docs/docs/source/pre-processor/Urban Geometry Wall Height and Aspect.rst

 * Introduction:
-    -The wall height and aspect pre-processor can be used to identify wall pixels and their height from ground and building digital surface models (DSM) by using a filter as presented by Lindberg et al. (2015a).
+    The wall height and aspect pre-processor can be used to identify wall pixels and their height from ground and building digital surface models (DSM) by using a filter as presented by Lindberg et al. (2015a).
 Optionally, wall aspect can also be estimated using a specific linear filter as presented by Goodwin et al. (1999) and further developed by Lindberg et al. (2015b) to obtain the wall aspect.
 Wall aspect is given in degrees where a north facing wall pixel has a value of zero.
 The output of this plugin is used in other UMEP plugins such as SEBE (Solar Energy on Building Envelopes) and height to width ratio.

 * Dialog box
     .. figure:: /images/WallHeight.png
+        :align: center

         The dialog for the Wall Height and Aspect calculator